 International Flights Resume Operations into Kenya

 On 1 August 2020, Kenya opened her borders having been assigned the 'Safe Travel' stamp bestowed upon her by the World Travel and Tourism Council (WTTC).
-Kenya Airways began flights to Europe and is planning to resume its flight between Nairobi and New York in October, starting once a week, increasing based on demand.
-Qatar, Emirates and other airlines are soon to follow suit.
+Many airlines have resumed international flights to Kenya, including Qatar, Emirates, Delta, KLM, Turkish Airlines and Kenya Airways.

 International flights to Tanzania have also resumed with a number of airlines commencing operations.